 The main difference is that on a Quub system you can address the plugged-in

-modules, this means that you can for example have up to 15 identical
+modules, this means that you can for example have up to 16 identical modules

-modules and there are no pin-clashing issues.
-Or you can use modules
+and there are no pin-clashing issues.
+Or you can use modules from different

-from different sources and not have to worry about them using the same
+sources and not have to worry about them using the same pins.

-to be provided by modules, that's four per module.
-So when an event
+provided by modules, that's four per module.
+So when an event happens you

 You want Linux? — While the design of a Linux-based